sourcevault/sourcevault/readme.md

 Programming is an artform, and just like analogue art, digital art thrives when it's set free 🦅.

-Unlike other commodities, software creates it's own demand ( it's true for technology in general ).

-Most people were not "demanding" Google / social networks before it became **operational** 🏃🏼‍♂️.

-once you accept those economic realities, privateers who raise their 🏴‍☠️ in the name of the artform become formidable competitors.

 <img src="./knight.gif" height="200"/>

-Most repos you browse ↓ here, you probably didn't realize you needed it ☺️.